jgmac1106/bloggingme/indiewebcasestudy.md

 The building your own space also coonnects to the shared value of "show don't tell."
 The idea of showing before talking became a central organizing tenant of IndieWebCamp.
 In fact the first principle suggested by the community revolved around self dogfooding:
 >Eat your own dogfood.
 Whatever you build should be for yourself.
 If you aren't using it, why should anybody else?
 More importantly, build the indieweb around your needs.
 Others can do likewise.
 (Morris, 2012).

-While there is debate to the etymology of the term of "eating your own dog food" the phrase grew in popularity in the tech world in when in 19988 a manageger at Microsoft sent an email titled "Eating your Own Dogfood" that described using the products before you build them.
+While there is debate to the etymology of the term of "eating your own dog food" the phrase grew in popularity in the tech world in when in 1988 a manageger at Microsoft sent an email titled "Eating your Own Dogfood" that described using the products before you build them.

 This driving principle influences much of the early web community.
-In fact in the community detailed how they were not planning for the masses and sais they ...anti-pattern
+In fact in the community detailed how they were not planning for the masses and specifically noted they "were not designing for all."
+While this did create inequities and reinforce traditional barriers of access in technology it assumed a smaller platform for testing and developing technology.

 >This is why I think it is exciting that the IndieWeb inherently follows this method.
 Work small, demo, integrate into the whole what works, and you get this emergent structure out of that that’s resilient, with things evolving at the edges out of people exploring new projects.
 (Case, 2014).

+Overall community is essential in to IndieWeb and much of the energy originally pored into code by key organizers and founders now goes to to supporting the community.
 There are 3726 mentions of community minus WordPress and Mozilla.
 4027 mentions of community when you include allies.
-311 mentions of diversity, 113 results for inclusion,399 mentions of conduct when you remove wiki edits #IndieWeb
+311 mentions of diversity, 113 results for inclusion,399 mentions of conduct when you remove wiki edits #IndieWeb.
+As co-founder Aaron Parecki notes:

-Post closing first HomeBrew Website Club: https://chat.indieweb.org/2013-11-21/1385006350000000
+>"Community is a huge aspect.
+It is a big differentiator.
+We are all working on a shared goal but we are all doing it by having our wesbites talk together and work on the problem together."

 ### Membership and Barriers

 While not "allowing the best story to win" does provide for grater inclusion of voices early on #IndieWeb had a strict requirement that you had to have a domain or website to attend an event.

-In 2013-2014, IndieWeb received significant press coverage in Wired (Finley, 2013), Slate (Gillmor, 2014), and Gigaom (Ingram, 2014a, 2014b).
-This lead to an expansion

 Early IndieWeb events had formal requirements that participants had to be creators, "someone that actually creates on the web with your own website" (Çelik, 2014).
 Those requirements have been relaxed, but having a personal website remains a de facto requirement for most participation.

 "Number One thing you have to do is sign into the website.
 If you didn't have your own domain you could talk all you wanted to but you had to show atleast you are dedicated to the cuase of owning your own data."
 "This filtered out the didn't want to do the iota of work, these people are interested in talking but they don't implement."
 (Case, 2014)

-Something to be said about people turning to the IndieWeb when dissatisfied with other movements.
-IndieWebCamp started after disatisfaction with W3c,.
-A post by Jeena and Tents: https://jeena.net/indieweb
+After 2014, when Çelik attended an anniversary party of the Homebrew Computer Club, a hacker group attended by Steve Jobs and Bill Gates, he proposed adding a Homebrew Website Club.
+Since that time there have been hundreds of people onboarded to the comunity.
+In fact a search of IndieWeb chat records reveal 112 posts from people mentioning HWC and 5618 post for "first IndieWebCamp.
+This marked a shift in the organization to more open membership from the exclusionary role of focusing specifically on developers who could spin uop their own websites.

+The relaxation of the membership requirements also aligned with a large increase of press in  2013-2014,.IndieWeb received significant press coverage in Wired (Finley, 2013), Slate (Gillmor, 2014), and Gigaom (Ingram, 2014a, 2014b) and This Week in Google (Marx, Wermuller, Riley, 2014).
+This lead to an expansion of people  to the IndieWeb and there are now 5618 posts cataloged in the chat archive about "first indiewebcamp" (minus your).

+In 2018 the barrier to membership and events was lowered further with a goal of attracting more event organizers.
+At the 2018 NYC leaders meeting it was decided to add an entry level event of IndieWeb meetup for people who found the word "club" or "Homebrew Website Club" exclusionary based on assummed required work of recruiting members and having repeated events.

+Post closing first HomeBrew Website Club: https://chat.indieweb.org/2013-11-21/1385006350000000

 >  Sadly they took a wrong turn so I had to jump of and find something else which would get me in the direction I wanted, which is owning the data I post to the internet.
 I am trying to archive it not because it is easy, but because it is hard.

-112 results for "first hwc -your -Wednesday -floor -upload -edited", 61 results for "first iwc -your -floor -upload -edited" 5618 results for first "indiewebcamp -your - -upload -edited" 110 results for "first homebrew club -your -floor -upload -edited" all signs of importance of community

 ### Leadership and Barriers
 ## Content Creation

 ## Knowledge Brokering

 There are 785 mentions of "my first" 381 mentions of "don't know how" and 1682 mention of "learn" 501 mentions of "itches" 515 for "itch" (minus edited to remove wiki edits) 439 results for goals (also not accounting for wiki edits) in #IndieWeb chat logs